-In addition to being friendly toward library patrons, Library Ambassadors help with Circ tasks including; check library materials in and out, troubleshoot printing issues, answer phones, organize returned items, identify requests that should be transferred to librarians, informing students about all of the support services available through library departments or affiliates (like Genesis Lab, ACE, etc.), and other duties as specified.
+In addition to being friendly toward library patrons, Library Ambassadors help with Circ tasks including: check library materials in and out, troubleshoot printing issues, organize returned items, identify requests that should be transferred to librarians or other departments of the library, assist with closing the library during evening shifts, and other duties as specified.

 There are lots of people who help make sure the library runs smoothly; getting books ready for the shelves, putting books on shelves and helping us receive new material.
 If you are interested in working behind the scenes please apply for one of these positions in Technical Services.

 Shelving Assistants re-shelve returned materials, straighten book stack areas, stock and maintain book displays, shift books for space needs, and shelf-read the collection.
 This position requires some lifting and the ability to push full book carts.
 Attention to detail and the ability to work independently are also required.
 Shelving assistants also assist with special projects as needed.
 Fill out the Shelving Assistant online application to apply.

 Interlibrary Loan Assistants package items for mailing.
 They retrieve books from the library shelves.
 They scan and/or photocopy articles and book chapters.
 This position requires some lifting and the ability to push book carts.
 Attention to detail is required.
 They also assist with special projects as needed.
 Fill out the Inter-Library Loan online application to apply.

 Technical Services Assistants sort, stamp, label and cover books, journals, magazines, and other library materials.
 Manual dexterity and attention to detail are required.
 This position requires some lifting and the ability to push book carts.
 Student workers also assist with special projects as needed.
 Fill out the Technical Services Assistant online application to apply.

 Special Collections offers students an opportunity to work with unique items and University archives.
 Students interested in working in Special Collections will need to write a brief essay as part of their application.